 - hair loss

 Complications of hypocalcemia include heart, kidney, or teeth problems, and the development of cataracts.
 If someone experiences hypocalcemia for a long time, calcium may be deposited in the basal ganglia of the brain.

 Calcium and vitamin D supplements in appropriate doses are often prescribed for hypocalcemia caused by hypoparathyroidism.
 Doctors may also prescribe specific medications to raise the blood calcium level.
 In addition, a diet that is high in calcium and low in phosphorus may be recommended.

 A patient may have to take supplements or medications and follow a special diet for the rest of his or her life, but this routine should remove symptoms and prevent complications of the disease.
 As in hypercalcemia, the problems created by hypocalcemia and the patient's quality of life can very often be improved by following appropriate medical treatment.

-Hypercalcemia information from the National Institutes of Health
+- Information about hypercalcemia from the National Institutes of Health, or NIH

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.